Keeping Children Safe (Safeguarding)

 Safeguarding Governor - Mrs Steers holds us to account and we report to the Local Authority annually.

-Safe recruitment of staff – interview panels are trained in this and all required DBS checks are done.
+Safe recruitment of staff – interview panel members are trained in this and all required DBS checks are done.

 Health and Safety is rigorously monitored by the Site Supervisor and School Business Manager.
 There is a Governor who checks this termly.